 Building fun or play into a routine can help it run smoothly.
-For example, you could make your morning routine into a game, and your child could earn rewards for getting ready on time.
+For example, you could make your morning routine into a game, and you could praise your child or let your child earn rewards like stickers for getting ready on time.

 Age and ability

-Routines work well if they’re suited to your children’s ages and abilities.
-For example, your preschooler might help with the evening routine by carrying cutlery to the dishwasher, while your older child helps by loading the dishwasher.
+If you have children of different ages, routines will work well if they’re suited to your children’s ages and abilities.
+For example, your preschooler might help with the evening routine by putting placemats on the table, while your older child helps by clearing away plates after dinner.

 If you’re setting up a new routine, you might need to remind family members about it until everyone gets used to it.

 You can also use prompts to remind your child of the routine.
 For example, the end of a TV show can mark the start of a bedtime routine.
 Or an older child could use an alarm clock to get up in the morning.
 Simple lists can be good reminders if you put them where everyone can see them.
-Young children could make a picture book showing the family routine.
+If your child is younger, you could make a chart or picture book showing the family routine.

 It takes time to overcome old habits and learn new ways of behaving, so you’ll need to give your new routine time to work.

-If your children aren’t happy about changes to a routine, try making smaller changes over time rather than one big change.
-Celebrate effort, cooperation and success by giving your children praise or even rewards until the routine becomes part of what they regularly do.
+If your child isn’t happy about changes to a routine, try making smaller changes over time rather than one big change.
+Celebrate effort, cooperation and success by giving your child praise or even rewards until the routine becomes part of what they regularly do.

 How to design a new routine: steps